Shareable Discount Links: The Complete Email & SMS Strategy Guide

 Your customer has a discount code but can't find where to enter it.
 So they open Honey.
 Learn why showing discounts in your cart—not at checkout—prevents coupon extension hijacking and converts more shoppers.

-Comparing the Approaches: Link vs. Code vs. UTM-Triggered
+Comparing the Approaches: Code vs. Link vs. Growth Links

 Let's compare all three approaches to email discount links and SMS discount codes side by side.